sllchoo2095/BDP_KMedoids/README.md

 The Java code outputs stringing coordinates.

-The python code was used to clean the output of the
+The python code was used to clean the output of the Java Code and map it to a map to visualise the clusters